Global Health Courses

 EPI 293.
 International HIV/AIDS Seminar (2 units, Fall/Spring)

 EPI 420.
-Field Trials of Health Interventions in Low-Resource Settings (4 units, Spring)
+Global Health Epidemiology: Study Design and Implementation in Low Resource Settings (4 units, Spring)

 Environmental Health Sciences Department